 The curriculum is composed of general education, basic science, mathematics and clinical laboratory science courses.
 It includes all major subject areas currently applied in the contemporary clinical laboratory.
 Behavioral objectives which address cognitive, psychomotor and affective domains are provided for in the didactic and applied (clinical practice) aspects of the program.
 The course objectives show progression to the level consistent with entry into the profession.
-The applied courses are taught with the support of a cooperating laboratory(ies) (either hospital, clinic or Great Bend campus) and in formally affiliated clinical facilities.
+The applied courses are taught with the support of a cooperating laboratory/laboratories (either hospital, clinic or Great Bend campus) and in formally affiliated clinical facilities.
 These courses are intended to help you develop basic skills, understand principles and master the procedures involved.
-The MLT degree seeking student must participate in cooperative lab time as required during the course semester to successfully complete the courses.
+The MLT degree seeking student must participate in cooperative lab time as required during the course semester.
+This is separate from clinical practicums.